pblischak/polyploid-demography/docs/conversions.rst

 -----

-Times (denoted :math:`T`) in dadi are measured as the number of :math:`2N_{ref}` generations for diploids.
-So, if :math:`N_{ref}` is 10,000 diploid individuals, and the generation time is two years, 100,000 years would be 50,000 generations, and :math:`T` would be 50,000 / (2 * 10,000) = 2.5.
-For polyploids, the only thing that changes is the multiplier of :math:`N_{ref}`.
-For example, if the reference population is tetraploid, then time is measured as the number of :math:`4N_{ref}` generations.
-In general, if the reference population is a K-ploid, then time in dadi units is measured as the number of :math:`KN_{ref}` generations.
+Times (denoted :math:`T`) in dadi are measured as the number of :math:`2N_{ref}` generations.
+This is regardless of the ploidy level.
+So, if :math:`N_{ref}` is 10,000 diploid individuals and the generation time is two years, 100,000 years would be 50,000 generations and :math:`T` would be 50,000 / (2 * 10,000) = 2.5.

 Migration/Exchange rates
 ------------------------